 Technical Note BB18: Bioenergy is carbon neutral

-IPCC Guidelines consider biomass used for energy to be carbon neutral if from organic waste and plantation forests.
+IPCC Guidelines recognise biomass used for energy as carbon neutral only when it is derived from organic waste streams or sustainably managed plantation forests.

-Biomass used for energy can arise from liquid or solid organic waste streams; forest residues after extraction of logs; crop residues after harvest; or purpose-grown energy crops.
+Biomass for energy can originate from a range of sources, including liquid and solid organic wastes; forest residues remaining after log extraction; crop residues following harvest; and purpose-grown energy crops.

 Related documents of interest